toriborish/Recipes/docs/source/Recipes/Entrees/Pasta_RavioliWithKaleAndPancetta.rst

 .. procedure::

    Bake the peeled and cubed squash in a 350F oven with some oil until soft.
-   Blend with the rest of the ingredients, adding the breadcrumbs until a thik consistency is achieved (something like ricotta).
+   Blend with the rest of the ingredients, adding the breadcrumbs until a thick consistency is achieved (something like ricotta).

    Fill the ravioli (see links in :doc:`Pasta_PastaAllUovo` for shaping).